primaryobjects/Node.js-Bootstrap-Starter-Template/README.txt

 Quick Start:

+Open a command prompt and type: npm install
-Just start editing index.jade to add your content.
+Next, edit index.jade to add your content.
 The default contents include:

 extends layout